pippinbarr/cart253-2020/topics/object-oriented-programming/introducing-object-oriented-programming.md

 So, in our `constructor` we want to write code that can set up a prospective `Flower` with the properties it needs to work.
 In fact, this is very much the same thing that our `createFlower()` function does!
 Our `constructor` will be highly similar to `createFlower()`, with a couple of key differences:

-1. We will be using a new special word called "`this`" to refer to the flower being created in the `constructor`.
+1. We don't need to declare a variable to store the object, there is a special variable called "`this`" that "magically" refers to the flower being created in the `constructor`.
 2. We don't need to `return` the flower being created because the `constructor` just does that automatically.

 Here's what it looks like (notice the similarity to `createFlower()`):